 It’s easy to make, healthy, filling and immensely satisfying.

-PS: If you do make this dish, don’t forget to tag me on Instagram (@lazycatkitchen).
+PS: If you do make my smoked maple tofu salad, don’t forget to tag me on Instagram (@lazycatkitchen).
 I love seeing your take on my recipes.

 - serves: 2